kuramu1108/Coursera_python/README.md

 Source code used in Several Coursera courses of python

-* Programming for Everybody (Python)
+## Programming for Everybody (Python)

     University of Michigan

-* An Introduction to Interactive Programming in Python (Part 1)
+## An Introduction to Interactive Programming in Python (Part 1)

     Rice University

-* An Introduction to Interactive Programming in Python (Part 2)
+## An Introduction to Interactive Programming in Python (Part 2)

     Rice University

+## Programming for Everybody (Getting Started with Python)

+    University of Michigan

+    renewal course from _Programming for Everybody (Python)_

+    taken as review

+## Python Data Structures

+    University of Michigan

+    renewal course from _Programming for Everybody (Python)_

+    taken as review

-* Using Python to Access Web Data
+## Using Python to Access Web Data

     University of Michigan